Why the outlook for the loonie is such a bummer

 Tokyo’s Nikkei lost 0.8 per cent, Hong Kong’s Hang Seng, 0.4 per cent, and the Shanghai composite 1 per cent.

-In Europe, London’s FTSE 100 and Germany’s DAX were up by between 0.1 and 0.2 per cent by about 5:05 a.m.
-ET, while the Paris CAC 40 was up marginally.
+In Europe, London’s FTSE 100 and the Paris CAC 40 were down by between 0.1 and 0.3 per cent by about 7:15 a.m.
+ET, while Germany's DAX was up slightly.

 New York futures were down.